4383/governance/goals/proposed/remove-eventlet.rst

    So, in a first time will have to deprecate oslo.service, and to provide migration paths toward Cotyledon and Futurist.

-   Once oslo.service won't be used anymore in Openstack, we will be free to abandon it.
+   Once oslo.service won't be used anymore in OpenStack, we will be free to abandon it.

 #.
-Introduce Asyncio in the first Openstack bricks (a couple of identified
+Introduce Asyncio in the first OpenStack bricks (a couple of identified
    libraries):
    * oslo.messaging;
    * oslo.db
    * oslo.concurrency;
    * oslo.cache;
-   * OpenstackSDK (SDK is blocking and do not support async, it should be also migrated to Asyncio to avoid wrapping rest calls made to other services)
+   * OpenStackSDK (SDK is blocking and do not support async, it should be also migrated to Asyncio to avoid wrapping rest calls made to other services)

    These deliverables should provide Asyncio based drivers/backends in